beerye432/vicevirtue101/README.md

 Knowing this, we decided to only group up to three types of data on some cases while the majority is two.
 (This gives us a sense of what the users are doing with this application.)
 Another challenge would be testing our analytics submission for every page.
 Once the analytics information is submitted to Parse it stays there and cannot be removed.
 This proves to be an annoyance since you have to be precise on what to submit, so if the structure of what we submitted changes, it would create another additional data in Parse and keep old data we do not use anymore.

 3. The Android proof of concept was a unique challenge.
 Reformatting our application to work with PhoneGap was a very unique and tedious challenge.
 The file structure had to be redesigned, as well as all of the filepaths (for every css, js, html, image).
 Building the Android app apk once I was satisfied was a pain simply because cordova (tool PhoneGap uses to build applications) required an outdated version of the Android SDK platform which I had to hunt down and install.
-The android app version of our web app is definitely similair in terms of functionality, but it is apparent that you can't just make an effortless transition from web app to android app.
+The android app version of our web app is definitely similar in terms of functionality, but it is apparent that you can't just make an effortless transition from web app to android app.
 Other usability concerns have to be addressed, and a lot of fine tuning done before the Android version is consumer-ready.